 The general Grouper approach to access governance is to create and maintain access policy groups which are built from institutional meaningful cohorts (reference groups), ad hoc exception groups, and indirect basis groups.
 Membership in the access policy group represents a pre-computed access policy decision.
 The policy decision is typically communicated to the target services via LDAP or SAML, but can be done in a variety of ways.
+To help implement these access control models, review the documentation on the Grouper Template Wizard.

 The target service uses the policy decision from Grouper to determine what level of access the user has.
 The policy decision could be mapped to a hard-coded application role or a fine-grained permission set managed locally in the service.
 For example, the user might be dynamically assigned to a group in Confluence due to a SAML entitlement provisioned via Grouper.
 The user might then have access to projects due to configured access in the Confluence admin screens.
 This is explained in the "Policy groups and dynamic application permissions" model below.